 “The intent of the new law is pretty clear.
 Recognize bicyclists as part of the transportation mix and follow some basic rules of the road to ensure the safety for all.”

-The 21 states with 3-foot laws are: Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Louisiana, Kansas, Maine, Maryland, Minnesota, Mississippi, Nebraska, Nevada, New Hampshire, Oklahoma, Tennessee, Utah and Wisconsin.
+The 21 states with 3-foot laws are: Arizona, Arkansas, Colorado, Connecticut, Florida, Georgia, Illinois, Louisiana, Kansas, Maine, Maryland, Minnesota, Mississippi, Nebraska, Nevada, New Hampshire, Oklahoma, Tennessee, Utah, West Virginia and Wisconsin.
 Pennsylvania has a 4-foot passing law.